Published May 2023

-5.3.2 However, as noted above, the wheelchair accessible standards are is less onerous than requirements for full wheelchair housing standards.
-In the case of social housing, full wheelchair housing requirements are identified on a case-by-case basis to respond to individual needs and will need to be designed to the wheelchair standards contained within DfC’s HAG.
+5.3.2 However, as noted above, the wheelchair accessible standards are less onerous than requirements for full wheelchair housing standards.
+In the case of social housing or SIR housing, full wheelchair housing requirements are identified on a case-by-case basis to respond to individual needs and will need to be designed to the wheelchair standards contained within DfC’s HAG [Footnote 24].

 Space standards for wheelchair housing

-5.3.3 The wheelchair housing space standards in Appendix C of the Plan Strategy are taken from the DfC’s HAG design standards for wheelchair housing13.
-These standards apply to all wheelchair accessible homes as opposed to the space standards for general needs housing (see Section entitled ‘Residential space standards’) and are intended to make provision for optimum floorspace that takes account of aspects such as carers, larger turning circles, equipment, storage and flexibility.
+5.3.3 The wheelchair housing space standards in Appendix C of the Plan Strategy apply to all wheelchair accessible homes as opposed to the space standards for general needs housing (see Section entitled ‘Residential space standards’) and are intended to make provision for optimum floorspace that takes account of aspects such as carers, larger turning circles, equipment, storage and flexibility.

-5.3.4 While the space standards are not prescriptive in terms of individual room sizes, guidance on desirable technical standards for individual rooms which may prove useful in developing proposals is available, alongside other design guidance, from the Department of Communities’ (DfC) Housing Association Guide (HAG).
-Table 5 outlines desirable space standards for room types within wheelchair housing as set out in HAG.
-Balconies are excluded from the desirable space standards, and where provided, should accord with the minimum standards set out in Table 1.
+5.3.4 While the space standards are not prescriptive in terms of individual room sizes, guidance on desirable technical standards for individual rooms which may prove useful in developing proposals is available, alongside other design guidance, from the Department of Communities’ (DfC) Housing Association Guide (HAG) and Homes for Intermediate Rent Design Standards.
+Balconies are excluded from the desirable space standards, and where provided, should accord with the guidance set out in Section 3.1.66.